bestia-dev/authentication_database_web_ui/README.md

 The html files must be saved in UTF-8 encoding without the byte-order mark (BOM).
 A lot of the html files are very similar with just a few differences.
 This could be optimized deduplicating the code somehow.

+## secrets

+I will encrypt/decrypt secrets (passwords, api tokens and keys) inside the `.env` file.
+The master key will be in ~/.ssh/ directory like other private keys.
+The name will be webpage_hits_admin.master_key.

 ## Other observations

 If there is the problem that cargo rebuilds a bunch of dependencies over and over again, we can debug the rebuilds with the env variable: